Stephen Brobst: Teaching

 Brobst lectured at Boston University in the computer science department between 1984 and 1992 while working toward his PhD at MIT.
 He taught undergraduate courses in operating system design, data structures and algorithms.
 He taught graduate courses in advanced database design as well as parallel computer architecture.
-Brobst has taught at the Data Warehouse Institute (later renamed Transforming Data With Intelligence) since 1996.
+Brobst has taught at The Data Warehousing Institute (later renamed Transforming Data With Intelligence) since 1996 and is a TDWI Fellow.

-In 2001 Brobst worked with a team of academics in Pakistan to develop a course curriculum for database design and analytics.
+In 2001 Brobst worked with a team of academics in Pakistan to develop a course curriculum for data warehouse design and AI/ML deployment.

 He participates in the Girls Who Code initiative, teaching computer science concepts to high school girls.

 Recognition

-In 2014 Brobst was ranked by Advisory Cloud as the fourth best CTO in the United States.
+In 2014 Brobst was ranked by Advisory Cloud as the fourth best CTO in the United States behind the CTOs of Amazon, Intel, and Tesla.
 He is an elected member of the Eta Kappa Nu, Tau Beta Pi, and Sigma Pi engineering honor societies.
 He is also a nominated member of the New York Academy of Sciences.

 Publications and patents

 Brobst co-authored the chapter on big data for the Handbook of Computer Science (published by the Association for Computing Machinery in 2014).
-He also co-authored a report, “Designing a Digital Future: Federally Funded Research and Development in Networking and Information Technology”, delivered to President Barack Obama and the United States Congress in December, 2010.
+He also co-authored a report, “Designing a Digital Future: Federally Funded Research and Development in Networking and Information Technology”, delivered to President Barack Obama and the United States Congress in December 2010.
 In addition, he co-authored “Building a Data Warehouse for Decision Support” (published by Prentice Hall PTR in both English and Polish in 1997 and 1999, respectively).

 Brobst authored journal and conference papers in the fields of data management and parallel computing environments.
-He was a contributing editor for Intelligent Enterprise Magazine and published technical articles in The International Journal of High Speed Computing, Communications of the ACM, The Journal of Data Warehousing, Enterprise Systems Journal, DM Review, Database Programming and Design, DBMS Tools & Techniques, DB2 Magazine, Oracle Magazine, Teradata Magazine and many others.
+He was a contributing editor for Intelligent Enterprise Magazine and published technical articles in The International Journal of High-Speed Computing, Communications of the ACM, The Journal of Data Warehousing, Enterprise Systems Journal, DM Review, Database Programming and Design, DBMS Tools & Techniques, DB2 Magazine, Oracle Magazine, Teradata Magazine, and many others.

-Brobst holds patents in the area of advanced data management primarily in areas of workload management for database systems, advanced algorithms for cost-based optimization and SQL query re-writes, and health care analytics.
+Brobst holds patents in the areas of advanced data management and machine learning, primarily in domains of workload management for database systems, advanced algorithms for cost-based optimization and SQL query re-writes, and health care analytics.